PostHog/posthog.com/contents/blog/startup-finance-without-finance.md

 ## Further reading

-If you found this useful, we recommend reading our [ops toolkit for early-stage startups](/blog/startup-ops-toolkit) – it'll guide you through setting up simmilar processes for things like hiring, HR, stock options, and more.
+If you found this useful, we recommend reading our [ops toolkit for early-stage startups](/blog/startup-ops-toolkit) – it'll guide you through setting up similar processes for things like hiring, HR, stock options, and more.

 Speaking of hiring, [Creating an employee-friendly startup share option scheme](/blog/equity-share-options-explained) will help you create a share option scheme potential hires will love.